carla-simulator/carla/Docs/tuto_G_retrieve_data.md

 ### Map setting

 Choose a map for the simulation to run.
 Take a look at the [map documentation](core_map.md#carla-maps) to learn more about their specific attributes.
-For the sake of this tutorial, __Town07__ is chosen due to the rural setting.
+For the sake of this tutorial, __Town01__ is chosen.

 Open a new terminal.
 Change the map using the __config.py__ script.

 ```
 cd /opt/carla/PythonAPI/utils
-./config.py --map Town07
+./config.py --map Town01
 ```
 This script has many other different options that, for the sake of simplicity, are left out in this tutorial.
 Here is a brief summary.